deepankarm/org-jina-examples/my_first_jina_app/README.md

 This is a different approach to our existing tutorials.
 Instead of many tutorials to do and explain different things, I want:

-## One simple tutorial to rule them all
+## 💍 One simple tutorial to rule them all

+Think of it like the One Ring for Tolkien.
+This is the tutorial that all the others build from

 I want a logical flow for new users.
 Right now it goes:
 1. Jina 101: Cute pics, very layman explanations